 Know Yourself by knowing your Skills, Accomplishments & Goals

-If you are preparing for an interview, it is sacrosanct that you should be well-aware of your skills, accomplishments, and goals!
-As the salesmen are well-equipped to handle all queries related to their product, you too, in the similar fashion, should be able to know about all your skills and should know how to sell them to the interviewer.
-Your skills, accomplishments, and goals help you grab a right job.
+If you are preparing for an interview, it is sacrosanct that you should be well aware of your skills, accomplishments, and goals!
+As the salesmen are well-equipped to handle all queries related to their product, you too, in a similar fashion, should be able to know about all your skills and should know how to sell them to the interviewer.
+Your skills, accomplishments, and goals help you grab the right job.

 Basically, the very first question in the interview comes as, “Tell me something about yourself.”
 Now the question can be answered quite comfortably if you have a list of your skills ready which can define your accomplishments matching with the employer’s requirements.
 The closer your skills and traits are to the job description, the better chance you have of landing the job.

 Start making a self-assessment while preparing for an interview:

 Try to make an accurate assessment of your qualities and skills.